Search

 About the service

-• Problems with relationships with family, friends or at school
+• Problems with relationships (with family, carers, or at school)

 • Feeling depressed, anxious, self-harming or problems with eating

-CAMHS clinicians are trained and qualified to understand children and young people’s emotional and mental health difficulties and are good at listening.
-They work in partnership, with the family, with a child or young person individually, in groups or directly with professionals.
+CAMHS clinicians are trained and qualified specialists who can treat, assess, and support children and young people’s emotional and mental health difficulties and are good at listening.
+They work in partnership with the family, the child or young person individually, in groups or directly with professionals.
 They understand the complexity of family life and the challenges that children and young people face when growing up.

-Therapies and interventions that are provided include: family work, psychotherapy, cognitive behavioural therapy (CBT), specialist assessments for ASD, ADHD, self-harm and suicidal thoughts, psychosis and eating disorders.
+CAMHS provide many therapies and interventions such as family work, psychotherapy, cognitive behavioural therapy (CBT), and specialist assessments for autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), self-harm and suicidal thoughts, psychosis and eating disorders.

 CAMHS clinicians monitor the effectiveness of their work using feedback forms called routine outcome measures (ROMs).
 Children and young people will share in planning and monitoring their progress and will be supported to achieve their goals.

-Referrals are screened, to make sure they are suitable and to identify urgent referrals.
+Referrals are screened by the team to make sure they are suitable and to identify urgent referrals.
 When a referral is accepted the family or young person will be invited to make a CHOICE appointment.
 Other professionals may also be invited to this appointment.

-The CAMHS clinicians will ask about the difficulties and give children, young people and families/carers an opportunity to say what has been happening and what help they want.
-At the end of the discussion the CAMHS clinician will identify options to take forward.
-This may mean attending further appointments at CAMHS, or a referral to another service better suited to the circumstances.
+During the appointment the CAMHS clinicians will ask questions to find out more about the issues the child/young person is experiencing, what has been happening and what help they want.
+At the end of the discussion the CAMHS clinician will identify actions or options to take forward - this may mean attending further appointments at CAMHS, or a referral to another service that is better suited to the needs of the individual.

 Sometimes a one-off meeting is all that is needed.